hirohoshi/odin-recipes/README.md

 # odin-recipes
-In this lesson i'm doing recipes project
+In this lesson i'm doing recipes project.
+And this is the last lesson of basic html.